openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 Before I dive into troubleshooting those problems, let me explain what kded4 does and
         how it works. (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [ZDNet/Steven J. Vaughan-Nichols: Return of the Linux Quiz](http://www.zdnet.com/blog/open-source/return-of-the-linux-quiz/8843)

-Hi there, it™s Steven J. Vaughan-Nichols again, ZDNet™s resident Linux expert, with yet another Linux quiz.
-This test is purely for your amusement and should not be used to determine if you™re ready for your RHCE exam.
+Hi there, itâ€™s Steven J. Vaughan-Nichols again, ZDNetâ€™s resident Linux expert, with yet another Linux quiz.
+This test is purely for your amusement and should not be used to determine if youâ€™re ready for your RHCE exam.

 Instructions: Click on your answer and then see how many others agree with you.
 Then click to see the answer and the next question. (...)

-
+â€

+â€œ

         [Datamation/Bruce Byfield: Are Usability Studies Hurting the Free Desktop?](http://itmanagement.earthweb.com/osrc/article.php/3933061/Are-Usability-Studies-Hurting-the-Free-Desktop.htm)